LucasSuL/casecobra/DEV.md

 - changed core.ts and upload/page a lot, main idea is to pass the configId from the server side to the client side.
 - install shadcn-toast, follow the doc: need to add <Toast/> at the app/layout.tsx.

+### 08-implement Steps: open /upload/layout, put it above children.

+- use `usePathname()` to get the current path name.